dateng2016/notes/catering_monitor.md

 ## Questions:
 priority -> New column in the order_info table?
-Restaurant name -> from company_info or admin??? email -> from company_info
-order_number -> order_info
+Restaurant name -> from company_info or admin??? email -> from admin order_number -> order_info
-customer name -> from customer table  join by customer ID order placement time -> from order_info placement_time pick up time -> from order_info pickedup_time delivery time -> order_info delivery_time
+customer name -> from customer table  join by customer ID??? delivery name = customer name order placement time -> from order_info placement_time pick up time -> from order_info pickedup_time delivery time -> order_info delivery_time
 status -> order_info order_status
-tracking_link -> Where should I get the tracking link delivery address -> from customer table???? tip -> order_info which one: predefined_tip or cash_tip
-provider -> order_info provider
-third party ID -> ?????????
-order log -> check admin portal
+tracking_link -> Where should I get the tracking link?????????????
+Third party tracking vs our own tracking link????? delivery address -> from customer table??????????????? tip -> order_info which one: predefined_tip or cash_tip?????????????? provider -> order_info provider third party ID -> WHERE????????? order log -> check admin portal
 API key -> ??????
-Notes -> ???????? add another column for the order_info table???
+Notes -> ????????
+A new table????
+OR add another column for the order_info table???

+WHERE SHOULD THE BACKEND BE IMPLEMENTED???????

+Show evrything based on order status
+ORDER_ASSIGNED
+ORDER_ACCEPTED_AND_STARTED
+ORDER_ONTHEWAY
+ORDER_PIKEDUP
+ORDER_UNASSIGNED